JetBrains/kotlin-web-site/pages/docs/tutorials/native/working-with-klib.md

     klib install utils -repository jetbrains

-which would install the `utils` library to a custom repository located in a folder named `jetbrains` under the current directory.
-The command follows the same pattern as before except that in this case we're explicitly indicating the repository.
+but this time adding the parameter `-repository` with the value `jetbrains`.
+This installs the `utils` library into a custom repository located in a subdirecty named `jetbrains` relative to where we execute the command.
+For instance if our project is located under the directory `/home/kotlin/projects/`, the above command would install the library to the directory `/home/kotlin/projects/jetbrains/utils`.

 For more information about the commands available for `klib` as well as the sequence when searching for libraries, please see the [README](https://github.com/JetBrains/kotlin-native/blob/master/LIBRARIES.md#advanced-topics)